Quasso/bionic-text-extension/README.md

 Thanks for checking this out.
 I did hack this together quickly on a Saturday for the first working version but have tidied things up, experimented with ideas and refactored/enhanced things a lot since then prior to publishing v1.0.0.
 If you like it, I'm delighted!

 Please feel free to fork this repository and strip it back to create your own Chrome extensions if you think it a worthy baseline!
 The webpack config will need modifying to support new use cases but this can be improved.
 I just made it work with this quite practically so far.

+### Final note

+I did this purely for fun, and to try out the new V3 Manifests in Chrome extensions.
+I have since done a bit of research and realised that there is some existing--very good--tooling/info built around this.

+For that reason, as an alternative which removes all the styling, I would suggest checking out the "Bionic Reading" extension too.

+This extension is not developed by Bionic Reading